 Did you know that Canada and the U.S. are part of the Canada-United States-Mexico Agreement (CUSMA, formerly NAFTA), which allows nationals of these countries to move across borders on an expedited basis?
-This agreement makes it even easier for U.S. entrepreneurs and investors to establish or expand their businesses in Canada.
+This agreement facilitates the process for an American citizen to enter Canada legally for business purposes.

 Whether you aim to tap into new markets, enjoy a stable business environment, or establish a long-term presence, this article is for you.
 Here, we’ll walk through Canada’s top immigration pathways specifically designed to help U.S. entrepreneurs and investors make the move and thrive in Canada.